-Here to help you master the art of inventory management are several tips that can help you protect your reputation and grow your sales over time.
+To help you master the art of inventory management, there are several tips to help you protect your reputation and grow your sales over time.

 Use your past sales for reference

-To reduce the discrepancies between the amount ordered and the amount bought, use demand forecasting based on those recent trends among your shoppers.
-That will give you a much better idea of which products are in high demand, and which perhaps need further advertising to increase profits in those sectors.
+To reduce the discrepancies between the amount ordered and the amount bought, use demand forecasting.
+This is based on those recent trends among your shoppers.
+That will give you a much better idea of which products are in high demand.
+You can determine which perhaps need further advertising to increase profits in those sectors.

 Rely on warehouse management tools